 Listing Marketing.
 I think this is the number one concern for potential clients.
 If you have a solid marketing plan for listings, you’ll convert a lot more prospects to clients.
 Have standard checklist for each listing including: (1) Place listing on LoopNet, CoStar, and Xceligent.
 (2) Brochure design.
 (3) Sales letter and brochure to potential tenants/buyers in 3-mile radius.
 (4) Email listing to sales agents in the area.
 (5) If no activity within 5 months, repeat #3 and #5, possibly send postcards.
 Premier listings can add-on a postcard series, a dedicated website, and maybe an interactive 360-video.
 Learn more about Marketing your Listings.

 Website.
 Even if your brokerage has a website, you may want to consider getting one just for you.
 With your own website, if you decide to leave your brokerage, clients and prospects will still be able to find you with a Google search.
 However, once you have been taken off the broker’s website, they’ll be reverting all those leads to agents within their team.
 Make it easy for clients to find you and bring in leads on your own!
 Getting a website can be easy.
-We offer 3 tiers of pricing for every budget.
+Check out our lead generating websites.
 Learn more about Hiring a Website Company.

 Email Marketing.
 Emails are one of the easiest and cheapest ways to market yourself or your properties.
 No idea what to send?
 Newsletters are a great way to keep in touch.
 If you have a website with blog, send out your articles along with your most recent listings, both new and leased/sold.
 Keeping your prospect list engaged will help them remember you when they’re finally ready to buy/sell or lease space.
 See the Email Templates.